 First things first.
-Before we start getting into the practical information, let’s talk a bit about what really means to be a real leader.
+Before we start getting into practical information, let’s talk a bit about what means to be a real leader.
 Even if we are in the 21st century, there is still a huge deception on this matter.

 First of all, a leader is that particular person of the team who always takes initiative, works the hardest, believes in his vision, and inspires the rest of the team to prosper to greatness and success.